th2-net/th2-codec-sailfish/README.md

 Messages in stream and general connections are never mixed.

+Decoding can work in two different modes:
++ CUMULATIVE (default) - all raw messages in batch will be joined together and decoded.
+After decoding, content and count of the decoded messages will be compared with the original messages in the batch.
++ SEQUENTIAL - each message in the batch will be decoded as separate message.

+This setting can be overridden in a custom config for the application using `decodeProcessorType` parameter.

 ## Requried pins

 Every type of connections is presented two subscribe and publish pins.